eiriktve/ktor-oauth2-resource-server-api/README.md

 Swagger doc is available at **{server}{port}/openapi**

 ## Postman examples
 There's a postman collection located [here](/postman).
-As for the Authorization header, you need to get a token the configured Authorization Server.
+As for the Authorization header, you need to get a token from the configured Authorization Server.
 If you want to set it up yourself, I have one [here](https://github.com/eiriktve/kotlin-spring-oauth2-authorization-server) you can clone.